 The 2008 Khulisa Consortium audit of ordinary schools dataset was analysed to calculate the school leave rates.
 Given that all schools did not keep reliable administrative records, the leave rates reported could at best be called a conservative estimate.
-The approximate overall conservative profile of educator leave rate in the country is that half the schools have a leave rate of less than 5%; 20% have a leave rate of between 5% and 10%; 18% have a leave rate between 10-20% and 12% have a leave rate of over 20%.
+The approximate overall conservative profile of educator leave rate in the country is that half the schools have a leave rate of less than 5%; 20% have a leave rate of between 5% and 10%; 18% have a leave rate between 10% and 20% and 12% have a leave rate of over 20% as depicted in Figure 5.6.